edgarsvalkovskis/READ-ME/Class-02.md

 #### What are 4 important features to look for in a text editor?
 What do the following commands do?

-pwd = Print Working Directory/Where are we currently. ls = List the contents of a directory. cd mkdir touch
+- pwd = Print Working Directory/Where are we currently.
+- ls = List the contents of a directory.
+- cd = Change Directories - ie. move to another directory.

+mkdir
+touch